TatranskiDravci/FLL-td/README.md

 ## Documentation
 The documentation for the code, provided in subdirectories of `src/` can be found [here](https://github.com/TatranskiDravci/FLL-td/wiki).
 One may also refer to the header files (`.h` files) in the subdirectories of `src/`.
 These contain relatively detailed descriptions of the usage and parameters of the provided functions as well as some useful constants.
 (Note, the documentation in `src/drivers/*.h` is kept relatively simple.
 This is because a detailed description of every function would be beyond useless in this specific case.)

+## Styleguide
+A relatively comprehensive styleguide with examples can be found [here](https://github.com/TatranskiDravci/FLL-td/blob/main/STYLEGUIDE.md) or on the [wiki](https://github.com/TatranskiDravci/FLL-td/wiki/Styleguide).